MieszkoGulinski/mieszkogulinski.github.io/src/next-js-page-rendering-modes.md

 - **static generation** - a page is generated during **build time**,
 - **server-side rendering** - a page is generated on-demand, every time it's requested,
-- **cached mode** - a page is generated both during build time and after it's requested.
+- **incremental static regeneration** - a page is generated both during build time and after it's requested.
 After being generated, it's cached for a specified amount of time, then it's generated again when it's requested.

 In Next.js, **generation** means querying the resources and rendering React JS code to HTML.